DiogenesVX/dionotify/README.md

 Audio volume level notification.
 This is a small notification utility which shows a nice notification bar when changing the audio volume.
 I created it for myself to use with Sway on Debian.
 If someone finds it useful for his/her situation, I'd be happy :).
-Of course this can run basically on any distro and desktop anvironment.
+Of course this can run basically on any distro and desktop environment.

 # Features
    1. Get a visual notification bar when changing the audio volume.